Tips and Tricks For HR Departments | HR Cloud Blog

 1. What is the main difference between objectives and outcomes?

-Objectives are the specific goals you aim to achieve, while outcomes are the actual results of your efforts.
+Objectives are the specific performance goals you aim to achieve, while outcomes are the actual results of your efforts.

 2. How can I effectively set objectives for my team?